UGA-WRF-Club/ugawrf/README.md

 # The University of Georgia-WRF Weather Model

-A weather model with a focus on Northern Georgia.
+Plotting/postproc scripts for the UGA-WRF, a WRF-ARW model run at the University of Georgia with a focus on Northern Georgia.

-Work in progress.
-Data may be delayed, missing, demonstrations, and/or incorrect.

 [https://wrf.weatherdawgs.net](https://uga-wrf-club.github.io/ugawrf/)